Skip to content

 Interdental Toothbrush or Proxabrush

 An interdental toothbrush (also known as a proxabrush) is a small, straight, bristled tool specially designed to reach areas that toothbrushes can miss.
-Its unique shape makes it especially good at cleaning under braces wires.
+Its unique shape makes it especially good at cleaning under braces wires of traditional braces or lingual braces like Tend's Breezy Braces.

 Rubber tipped gum massager